Dkreick/AD2B/README.md

 ### Conscript

-Born in 1982, son of a fallen argentinean soldier.
+• What is his story?

-• What are their motivations?
+• What is his objective?
-• What is interesting about them?
+• What is interesting about this class?
-• How is the player going to be controlling them?
+• How is his skill tree?
-• What are they going to do in the game?

 ### Medic

+• What is his story?
-• What are their motivations?
+• What is his objective?
-• What is interesting about them?
+• What is interesting about this class?
-• How is the player going to be controlling them?
+• How is his skill tree?
-• What are they going to do in the game?

 ### Mechanic

+• What is his story?
-• What are their motivations?
+• What is his objective?
-• What is interesting about them?
+• What is interesting about this class?
-• How is the player going to be controlling them?
+• How is his skill tree?
-• What are they going to do in the game?

 ### Scout

+• What is his story?
-• What are their motivations?
+• What is his objective?
-• What is interesting about them?
+• What is interesting about this class?
-• How is the player going to be controlling them?
+• How is his skill tree?
-• What are they going to do in the game?

 #### Our Villains

-Who are the enemies in the game?
-If the enemies aren’t people, then what is the struggle in the game (eg. your game may be a puzzle game like “The Witness” - in that game the puzzles are the thing which the player is doing battle with.

-#### Our Struggle and objective

-• Basically our general objective is make our own journey and eventually

-#### Our Call To Action And Motivation

-• What is the clear force driving the player forward?
-What are they goals?
+### Bandits

+_With the end of modern society, most of the people were left on their own, and the will of surviving led them to steal, hurt and even kill each other.
+Some bandits move alone, others in packs.
+They may be armed or not, they may forgive you or not._

+### Creatures

+_Along with the corruption of the people, the wild life suffered the same fate.
+Many species slowly became wilder and vicious due contamination of crops._

 ## Enemy Design

 • What is the overall design of the enemies?
 • What are your different enemy types and what do they do?

+#### Our Struggle and objective

+• Basically our general objective is make our own journey and eventually reach the border and escape the zone.

 ## Brainstorm General Ideas

-• Karma system
 • Make a timeline for background successes
-• Expand map and assets to all South America
+• Expand map and assets to include Chile and maybe Brazil weapons/vehicles

-#### NPC Character Ideas

-• Ideas for NPCs in our game

 #### Puzzles and Challenges Ideas

-•  Ideas for puzzles and challenges in our game
+•  Karma System

 #### Tools, Plugins, Assets, Notes

 • Make a dictionary in Unity3D with all the assets
+• Start thinking of some creatures designs.